 Chapter 49: Qiaojiao Beef

-Recently, while traveling in Sichuan, I had the opportunity to taste authentic "Qiaojiao Beef" under the guidance of friends in a group chat.
+Recently, while traveling in Sichuan, I tasted authentic "Qiaojiao Beef" under the guidance of friends in a group chat.
 However, when I inquired about the origin of the name, my friends were unaware, which left me feeling a bit displeased.
 If they didn't know what "Qiaojiao" meant, how could they distinguish between authentic and inauthentic?
 But then I thought, they are just friends; why bother?
-If we can't connect, we can just stop interacting in the future.
+If we can't get along, we can just stop interacting in the future.
 Indeed, during the subsequent dining experience, this thought gradually intensified.

 Is that really the case?
 In my confusion, our group had already entered the restaurant.

 By the time I heard this story, I was already filled with disgust for this meal, which deepened my disdain for the friend who strongly recommended this dish.
 Why should the hardworking ox be slaughtered for meat after it has no labor value?
 Haven't Chinese people always praised those who are diligent and endure hardships as "old yellow cows"?
-Why can't they be given a dignified end?
-Is it the human superiority complex that makes them view other lives as insignificant?
-Thinking of this, I suddenly recalled the episodes about gluttony I had watched in "Soul Ferry."
+Then why can't they be given a dignified end?
+Is it the human superiority complex that makes them view other lives as mere grass?
+Thinking of this, I suddenly recalled the episodes about gluttony from the show "Soul Ferry" that I had watched before.

-In other words, history keeps repeating itself, and class distinctions have always existed.
-Many times, we know the truth but dare not acknowledge it; the instinctive fear makes people become resentful.
+In other words, history keeps repeating itself, and class has always existed.
+Many times, we know the truth but dare not admit it; the instinctive fear makes us filled with resentment.
 I can't help but think of that saying: don't be too kind to those of lower status, as your kindness may be seen as weakness by them.
 The more primitive instincts are stronger in those of lower status.
 At the same time, I pondered a question: why do humans become more brutal after becoming human?
 Is it a regression to the jungle law of the animal kingdom, or have we never truly escaped it?
 Then why does the compassionate Buddha allow all this to happen?
-Is it because karma inherently involves reincarnation?
+Is it because karma inherently has a cycle?

-Once the dishes were served, the waiter said to drink the soup first before cooking the meat.
-I looked at a pot of broth that was as clear as boiled water, and although there was a faint aroma lingering in the air, it did little to stimulate my appetite.
-My gaze instinctively shifted to the friend who had enthusiastically recommended the dish; he had already rolled up his sleeves and was sweating profusely, having consumed several bowls of hot soup, even grabbing the ladle from the waiter to serve himself.
+Once the dishes were served, the waiter said to drink the soup first and then cook the meat.
+I looked at a pot of broth that was as clear as boiled water, and although there was a faint aroma lingering in the air, I had lost my appetite.
+My gaze instinctively shifted to the friend who had enthusiastically recommended the dish; he had already rolled up his sleeves and was sweating profusely, having downed several bowls of hot soup, even grabbing the ladle before the waiter could prepare the condiments.
 My disgust inevitably intensified.

-In the tasteless mood regarding Qiaojiao Beef, I didn't want to elaborate on the cooking process; I simply deleted that friend immediately after the meal and silently vowed never to touch this dish again in my life.
-Back at my place, I don't know if it was because I was holding my breath, but I revisited various versions of information about Qiaojiao Beef, most of which mentioned using discarded beef offal and various medicinal ingredients to enhance its effects.
+In the tasteless mood regarding Qiaojiao Beef, I don't want to elaborate on the cooking process; I just know that after this meal, I immediately deleted that friend from the group and secretly vowed never to touch this dish again in my life.
+Back at my place, I don't know if it was because I was holding my breath, but I flipped through various versions of information about Qiaojiao Beef again, most of which mentioned using discarded beef offal and various medicinal ingredients to enhance its effects.
 But where did these beef offal come from?
 The scene of the old ox being slaughtered inevitably resurfaced in my mind.

-I don't wish to curse anyone; I just feel that even in a sacred place of Buddhist light, I felt fear again.
-So, I set off at dawn, under the hazy drizzle, to the foot of Emei Mountain.
+I don't mean to curse anyone; I just feel that even in a sacred place of Buddhist light, I felt fear again.
+So, I spent a sleepless night and arrived at the foot of Emei Mountain in the hazy morning rain.
 I wonder if my confusion will be resolved when I reach the top of the mountain.
-Yet, there seems to be some stirring within my heart.
+Yet, there seems to be some stirring in my heart.

-Recalling my experience of becoming a monk many years ago, I wonder if the ties of the mundane have been severed after all these years, or if having resentment in my heart means I haven't let go of my attachments?
+Recalling my experience of becoming a monk many years ago, I wonder if the ties of worldly affairs have been resolved after all these years, or if holding onto resentment means I haven't let go of my attachments?

 Someone in the group suggested that if I felt uncomfortable, I should eat vegetarian meals for a few days or volunteer at a temple.
-I don't know how many people come to Emei Mountain for spiritual practice; most likely, they are just looking for a quiet place away from the crowd.
-If that's the case, even if they eat a lot of vegetarian meals and volunteer for a long time, their hearts won't be at peace.
+I don't know how many people come to Emei Mountain for cultivation; most likely, they are just looking for a quiet place away from the crowd.
+If that's the case, even if they eat a lot of vegetarian meals and volunteer for a long time, their hearts will not be at peace.
 Suddenly, I realized why I disliked that friend.
-Perhaps it had nothing to do with Qiaojiao Beef; it was just that heaven allowed me to see humanity's greed for the sake of their appetites.
+Perhaps it had nothing to do with Qiaojiao Beef; it was just that heaven allowed me to see humanity's greed for the sake of appetite.

 The other friends in the group were all good-natured, or perhaps they were a bit more accommodating because he was older, so a group of us changed our plans and followed him to a remote restaurant, watching him greedily feast in front of everyone.
-He must have been eager to eat meat after not having it for several days, even feeling that toasting with others was a waste of time.
-Let him be; after all, it was the last meal we would share together.
+He must have been eager to eat meat after not having it for several days, even feeling that others' toasts were a waste of time.
+Let him be; after all, it was the last meal we would share.
 In fact, after this meal, the rest of us reached a tacit understanding that we wouldn't include him in future activities.

 In short, I was unhappy with this meal, and unfortunately, Qiaojiao Beef took the blame.
 For a moment, I seemed to see the scene of him wielding a knife to slaughter the ox overlapping with the image of him gnawing on an ox bone at the dining table.

-Suddenly, another question came to mind: why do I always remember unhappy things deeply, yet have little impression of happy events?
+Suddenly, I thought of another question: why do I always remember unhappy things deeply but have little impression of happy ones?
 Is it that my inner self is too pessimistic, or does heaven have other arrangements?

 The End